 • Dutch Law, cum laude, 2009, University of Groningen

-• Counseled an employers’ organization that refused to allow a number of trade unions to attend the collective bargaining negotiations due to the bad blood between the parties.
+• Counseled an employers’ organization on its refusal to allow a number of trade unions to attend collective bargaining negotiations.

-• Counseled a client involved in a dispute over the transfer of its business to a company that had taken over its business operations.
-The client eventually won the case.
+• Counseled a client involved in a dispute regarding the transfer of its business to a company that had taken over its operations.

 Bar register of legal practice areas